-If you're reporting on Jersey residents under the CRS, the taxpayer identification number (TIN) will be the taxpayer's Jersey social security number.
+If you're reporting on Jersey residents under the CRS, the taxpayer identification number (TIN) will be either their social security number or their TIN.

-Social security numbers begin with two letters, usually JY, followed by six digits and a letter: A, B, C or D.
+Social security numbers begin with two letters, usually JY, followed by six digits and a letter.

 About the Common Reporting Standard